MechPhys/MechPhys/README.md

 There are usually multiple different ways of mathematically representing any given physical phenomenon. ...
 See O'Reilly (2011) and Santos (2015) for discussion.

+## Major issues

+* Wave particle synthesis:  deBroglie-Bohm pilot wave of particle is appealing physical model, but what is the wave?
+Particles avoid wave collapse paradoxes.

+* Virtual particles in std model have *real* effects!
+Zero point field, path integral formulation, quantum foam: space is never empty.
+Waves live in these fields permeating space.

+* Nonlocality.
+Presents a seemingly insurmountable problem for autonomous physical models -- can properties of the fields / waves get around this?

 ## WELD: Wave electrodynamics

 Wave electrodynamics is incredibly cool, but unfortunately has serious limitations as a accurate model of physics.
 Nevertheless, it is very instructive for learning about a lot of different physical phenomenon in a very compact and intuitive way, using fun graphical simulations.